Ameriprise Financial: History

 was licensed to deal in insurance products by India's Insurance Regulatory and Development Authority (IRDA).
 Ameriprise India established offices in Delhi, Gurgaon, Greater Noida, Mumbai & Pune.
 In May 2014, Ameriprise shut down the nascent financial planning division in India, citing poor prospects for fee-based advisory services.

 In January 2013, the company completed the conversion of its federal savings bank subsidiary, Ameriprise Bank, FSB, to a limited powers national trust bank, which conversion included changing the name of this subsidiary to Ameriprise National Trust Bank.

 In 2015, Threadneedle rebranded as Columbia Threadneedle.

 In 2017, the company acquired Investment Professionals, Inc.

 In 2019, the company sold Ameriprise Auto & Home Insurance to American Family Insurance for $1.05 billion.

-In May 2022, Ameriprise announced Phoenix- based financial advisory organisation, Phoenix Wealth Management joined Ameriprise financial.
-The director of Phoenix Wealth Management Christine Gustafson and her team joined the organisation with more than $450 million in client assets, including assets from individuals, family offices and charitable foundations.
+In May 2022, Ameriprise announced that Phoenix-based financial advisory organisation, Phoenix Wealth Management, had joined Ameriprise Financial.
+The director of Phoenix Wealth Management, Christine Gustafson, and her team joined the organisation with more than $450 million in client assets, including assets from individuals, family offices, and charitable foundations.

 Criticism and controversy

-In July 2005, New Hampshire reached a $7.4 million settlement with Ameriprise Financial Advisors, alleging the company had violated the law by rewarding their financial advisers for recommending underperforming in-house mutual funds to clients.
+In July 2005, New Hampshire reached a $7.4 million settlement with Ameriprise Financial Advisors, alleging the company had violated the law by rewarding its financial advisers for recommending underperforming in-house mutual funds to clients.

-In December 2005, Ameriprise agreed to pay a $12.3 million to settle NASD charges relating to favorable treatment allegedly given to some mutual funds in exchange for brokerage business.
+In December 2005, Ameriprise agreed to pay $12.3 million to settle NASD charges relating to favorable treatment allegedly given to some mutual funds in exchange for brokerage business.

 In December 2005, the company agreed to pay $15 million to settle charges of market timing by the U.S. Securities and Exchange Commission.
 The Minnesota Department of Commerce levied $2 million in fines for similar market timing violations and the National Association of Securities Dealers fined Ameriprise an additional $12.3 million for unsuitable share sales.
-Ameriprise had not revealed which funds were timed, or the names of the people involved and the exact nature of the disciplinary action taken.
+Ameriprise had not revealed which funds were timed, or the names of the people involved, and the exact nature of the disciplinary action taken.
 Morningstar, Inc. temporarily reduced the stewardship grade for Ameriprise's funds, although it did not impact the fund's overall star ratings from that firm.

 In September 2006, Securities America reached a $16.3 million settlement with a group of ExxonMobil retirees for failing to supervise an associated broker.

 In December 2006, a NASD arbitration panel awarded $9.3 million to three retired American Airlines pilots against Securities America and a formerly associated broker for allegedly mishandling their savings.

-Also in December 2006, the company settled charges regarding a stolen laptop containing data on an estimated 230,000 customers.
+Also in December 2006, the company settled charges related to a stolen laptop containing data on approximately 230,000 customers.

 On July 11, 2007, the NASD fined Securities America $375,000 for improperly sharing directed brokerage commissions from a mutual fund company with a former Securities America broker.

 In September 2008, the company volunteered to pay as much as $33 million to cover investor losses in the Reserve Primary Fund.